Fierioziy/ParticleNativeAPI/README.md

 ```

 ### Constructing packets
-To construct a particle packet, use one of particles lists.
-Basic particles
+To construct a particle packet, get desired particle type from chosen particles list.
-have `packet` method with tons of overloads to easily construct packet.
+Basic particles have `packet` method with tons of overloads to easily construct packet.

 All of those methods return packet as `Object` type, because
 we can't reference NMS `Packet` object directly.